 In planter boxes outside dining sheds, rats lie in wait for any fallen crumb.
 They lurk in storm drains ready to lunge.

 It’s the stuff of nightmares for Brooklyn resident Dylan Viner, who recently accidentally hit a dead rat with his bicycle.
-In recent months, he and friends have noticed a rise in the number of rats out in the open.
+In recent months, he and friends have noticed a rise in the number of rats out in the open, the city needs an immediate rodent treatment.

 “I’ve always had a phobia of rats.
 I’m not squeamish about snakes or bugs — but rats, there’s something about them,” said Viner, a transplant from London, who likes to keep his distance from the vermin.
 “It’s OK seeing them around the subway tracks.
 It’s when you see one jump out in front of you and dash from a trash can to a dumpster or a restaurant … that’s when it makes you feel a bit squeamish.”